How Can We Help You?

 With any home improvement project, it is important to consider how much the project costs and how that cost can be offset by the increased value of your home.
 With solar, studies have shown that home value increases to around 3X the size of the system.
 Our home value increase calculator will show you how much your home value will increase if you decide to go solar.
 Since solar helps increase the value of your home, installing can still be a financially smart option if you're looking at selling your home soon.

-Project Solar uses black-on-black, 340 watt panels with Enphase microinverters and IronRidge racking.
-All equipment is rated Tier 1 and comes with 25-year warranties.
-Our primary panels are Q-Cells.
+Project Solar uses black-on-black, premium panels with Enphase microinverters and IronRidge racking.
+All equipment used by Project Solar is rated Tier 1 and comes with 25-year manufacturer warranties.
+Click here to see the available equipment list and specifications.

 Project Solar only uses Tier 1, black-on-black panels and Enphase microinverters, which both come with 25-year efficiency warranties.
 Most national installers also use Tier 1 panels with 25-year warranties; however, the the big differentiator is the inverter.
 A majority of installers will use string inverters, which do not give you panel-level visibility to more easily maintain or troubleshoot your system.
 Additionally, with string inverters, if one panel is shaded, all of the panels wired in the same string will lose some production until the sun returns to that single panel.
 String inverters are cheaper for solar companies to source, so they are used to keep margins high.
 At Project Solar, we have decided to only use microinverters because they are a much better investment over the lifetime of a system.